Understand the conditions of your licence

 Change of contact details

 You have an obligation to advise the department in writing by email if any of your contact details change.
-If you do not notify the department then you may not receive an invitation to renew your licence or other important information, for example variations made to your licence by the department such as compliance with new safety standards.
+If you do not notify the department then you may not receive important information relating to your licence such as renewal letters, inspection notices and updates to licence conditions.

 Renew your licence before it expires